basysKom/basyskom_toolbox/024_agile_essential.backlogs.md

 ## Caveats

-The biggest mistake a product owner can make is to write to detailed stories.
-It is very important that a story not only stays in a backlog because *it was so much work to write it*.
+The biggest mistake a product owner can make is to write too detailed stories.
+It is very important that a story not only stays in the backlog because *it was so much work to write it*.

 ## See also